-Skopje has a thriving work environment which contributes to a happening night scene with plenty of clubs, bars, and restaurants.
+Skopje has a thriving work environment that contributes to a happening night scene with plenty of clubs, bars, and restaurants.
 For a much slower pace of life, there is Ohrid, which is a dramatically beautiful town on a lake with cobblestone streets, a boardwalk, medieval churches, and restaurants along the lake.
 All in all, this is a country rich in intriguing ruins, exceptional beauty, and a very friendly and hospitable group of folks.

 Here is a video which will give you a very good taste of what life is like around there:

-* Check Out the Food — the cuisine here is excellent.
+* Check-Out the Food — the cuisine here is excellent.
 It has a strong Balkan influence which consists of Middle Eastern and Mediterranean flavors and recipes.
 German, Eastern European (mostly Hungarian), and Italian also contribute to the country’s choices in cuisine.
 There are plenty of fruits, herbs, and vegetables within each meal, which provide a very diverse presentation.
-A side dish with most meals is Shopska salad (Bulgarian salad), combined with high quality dairy products, local alcoholic drinks such as rakija, and a variety of wines [there are eighty-four (84) wineries scattered about the country).
+A side dish with most meals is Shopska salad (Bulgarian salad), combined with high-quality dairy products, local alcoholic drinks such as rakija, and a variety of wines [there are eighty-four (84) wineries scattered about the country).
 The national dish is Tavče gravče, and the national drink is mastika.
-Also don’t forget about the coffee.
-Dating back to the Ottoman Empire, coffe has played an integral part in their cultural, social, and spiritual lives.
+Also, don’t forget about the coffee.
+Dating back to the Ottoman Empire, coffee has played an integral part in their cultural, social, and spiritual lives.
 Meeting for coffee is an everyday ritual where folks get together to share stories and bring each other up-to-date on what’s going on.
 It also plays a part in traditional activities such as christenings and weddings.
 With over five thousand (5,000) coffee establishments ranging from the local Balkan coffee shops, regional coffee bars called kafeanas, and more western chains, you will not be at a loss to get your day started with a shot of java.

 * Lots of Great Hiking Areas — within all the beautiful scenery and abundant nature you will find many trails throughout the country on which to take an enjoyable stroll.
-One in particular is in the Sar Mountains in the northwestern part of the country.
+One, in particular, is in the Sar Mountains in the northwestern part of the country.
 Here you will find plenty of wildlife, pristine landscapes, and some of the best trails on which to hike anywhere in Europe.
 For the more adventurous, you can hike to the summit of Mount Ljuboten which reaches eight thousand one hundred and ninety-six (8,196) feet (2498 meters) in elevation.
 It takes about five (5) hours to make this climb.
 You will see hawks and eagles flying around with wildflowers everywhere in the spring, summer, and fall, while it is full of snow in the winter.
 Wild goats and lynx will also be roaming about.

-* Explore the Ruins — the best preserved ruins in the entire area are in Heraclea.
+* Explore the Ruins — the best-preserved ruins in the entire area are in Heraclea.
 These ruins go back to the time of the ancient Macedonian Empire.
 You will find bathhouses, churches, an amphitheater, and brilliant mosaics.
 The area of these ruins is located just south of Bitola below the village of Bukovo.
 There is also a museum there with a variety of artifacts.

 * Lake Ohrid — this is a rather quite interesting part of this country.
 The lake is surrounded by nature with monasteries spread around as well.
 It has a huge spiritual significance for the people of this country.
 In fact, it is a UNESCO World Heritage Site.
-The lake itself is simply gorgeous, and is one of the oldest lakes in the world going back over a million years.
-Ohrid itself is one of the oldest settlements in all of Europe, and is located right on the lake.
+The lake itself is simply gorgeous and is one of the oldest lakes in the world going back over a million years.
+Ohrid itself is one of the oldest settlements in all of Europe and is located right on the lake.
 The oldest Slavic monastery is there, St. Panteleimon, along with many other churches and monasteries.

 * The National Parks — the three (3) national parks are Pelister, Mavrovo, and Galicica.
 The largest of the three (3) is Mavrovo, and many say it is also the most gorgeous of all.
 Here you will find a treasure chest of natural beauty with the many waterfalls, gorges, karst fields, and pine forests.
 Here you will find the best ski slopes in the country for lots of winter fun.
 The summertime is full of summer festivals, including traditional wedding festivals.
 There are one hundred and twenty-three (123) species of birds, wolves, bears, deer, and lynx scattered throughout the area.